asifhg/CGold/docs/tutorials/cmake-sources/includes.rst

 Modify incorrect
 ~~~~~~~~~~~~~~~~

-It's not correct to set them ignoring current state:
+It's not correct to set the module paths while ignoring their current state:

 .. literalinclude:: /examples/cmake-sources/modify-incorrect/CMakeLists.txt
   :language: cmake
   :emphasize-lines: 6

-In this case if user want to use custom modules:
+In this case if the user want to use custom modules:

 .. literalinclude:: /examples/cmake-sources/modify-incorrect/standard/ProcessorCount.cmake
   :language: cmake